I’ve been a dancer, choreographer, teacher, writer, editor, and always a dance addict.

 Choreographing For 30 years I was always working on a new piece.
 My company, for which I made more than 40 works, performed at Lincoln Center Festival, Jacob’s Pillow, Danspace Project, the Joyce, and in cities in the U.S. and in Europe.
 A few repertory companies performed my pieces, and I made solos for two fabulous ballet luminaries: Peter Boal and Martine Van Hamel.

-Teaching My most satisfying teaching was at Bennington College, where, as a full-time instructor from 1978 to 84, I got to watch students grow over four years.
-I taught technique, composition, improvisation, and an interdisciplinary course in performance criticism, plus tutorials upon request.
-I’ve also taught choreography, dance history, and contemporary dance issues at SUNY Purchase, Princeton, NYU, Rutgers, and the Five College Dance Department.
-About 10 years ago I initiated a course in dance journalism at Dance Theater Workshop and will teach a similar course at Gina Gibney Dance Center, where I occasionally give a Trisha Brown class.
+Teaching Currently I teach a graduate seminar in contemporary dance at NYU Tisch School of the Arts.
+From 1978 to 1984, I was a full-time instructor at Bennington College, where I taught technique, composition, improvisation, and an interdisciplinary course in performance criticism, plus tutorials upon request.
+I’ve also taught choreography, dance history, and contemporary dance issues at SUNY Purchase, Princeton, Rutgers, and the Five College Dance Department.
+I have given workshops in dance journalism at Dance Theater Workshop, Gina Gibney Dance Center, and in Mexico and Russia.

 Writing Since the 1970s, I’ve contributed reviews and features to publications like the Village Voice, The New York Times, Ballet Review, and Dance Magazine where I post a weekly blog.
 I recently gathered some of my writings spanning 40 years into a book, Through the Eyes of a Dancer, published by Wesleyan University Press.
 See My Book.

 Editing I happily served as editor in chief of Dance Magazine from 2004 to 2013, and am now editor at large.
 I’ve also been guest editor for Movement Research Performance Journal, and have lent my copy editing abilities to several authors.
 Currently I am copy editor for Translucent Borders, a working group for the NYU Global Institute for Advanced Study.